-System errors are another issue to think about, as systems may disqualify a brilliant talent simply because it misread their resumes in a PDF format.
-These systems may not read any images or incorrectly or can’t categorise data from differently formatted resumes.
+System errors are another issue to think about, as systems may disqualify a brilliant talent simply because they misread their resumes in a PDF format.
+These systems may not read any images correctly or can’t categorise data from differently formatted resumes.

 ATS solutions have become more commonplace in the increasingly digital workplaces of today, and candidates will eventually catch up to current hiring standards and update their resumes accordingly.
 The eternal drive to improve existing systems and more egalitarian hiring practices will slowly close these gaps over time.